 Another scholarship you’ll want to apply to if you volunteer is the Great Value Schools Scholarship.
 Awarding $1,500, the scholarship is given to students who learn and educate themselves through their community service and volunteer work.
 If you’ve learned something from your volunteering (which you most likely have!), you may qualify.

 In order to apply for the scholarship, you already have to be accepted to or attending college, completed 40 hours or more of volunteer work, and have a 3.0 GPA.
-You should also include the application form, two letters of recommendation, a cover letter, resume, and an essay about your favorite volunteer project and how you learned from it.
+You should also include the application form, two letters of recommendation, a cover letter, a resume, and an essay about your favorite volunteer project and how you learned from it.

 The Great Value School Scholarship is awarded in both Fall and Spring.
 To apply for the Fall award, applications are due on July 15th.
 For spring, November 15th.

 The Bonner Scholars Program works a bit differently than many other scholarships.
-In order to receive this scholarship, students in the program have to complete 10 hours of volunteer work or community service a week during college and during the course of a summer are asked to complete 280 hours.
+In order to receive this scholarship, students in the program have to complete 10 hours of volunteer work or community service a week during college and during the course of summer are asked to complete 280 hours.
 If you enjoy volunteering, this could be the perfect scholarship to participate in.

 Students who wish to become a Bonner must demonstrate financial need and be unable to attend college without the program.
 If accepted, you will receive a scholarship that covers all of your demonstrated financial needs for school.